 A Phase 1 study (NCT02633709) investigated the safety and tolerability of increasing doses of Evrysdi in healthy volunteers.
 It also evaluated the treatment’s pharmacokinetics (movement in the body) and pharmacodynamics (effect on the body).
 In addition to establishing reasonable safety and tolerability, its data helped in determining an optimal therapeutic dose for future studies.

 Another Phase 1 study (NCT03920865) examined the effects of a single dose of Evrysdi in healthy volunteers and adults, ages 18 to 70 with mild-to-moderate liver injury (chronic stable liver disease).
 It assessed participants’ ability to tolerate and process the treatment.
 It recruited 26 participants and finished in January 2020.
-The results are not yet available.
+Results are not yet available.

 Ongoing clinical trials